-To take part in the class, you must attend the general meeting/safety lecture, that will be offered only once, typically during the second week of the semester.
+To take part in the class, you must attend the general meeting/safety lecture and the lecture on scientific integrity.
+Both will be offered only once, typically during the second and fourth week of the semester.

 If you did not attend that meeting, for any reason, you will not be able to take the part in the course for legal reasons.
-Before the start of the experiments, groups of two students will be formed and assigned to various experiments.
+Before the start of the experiments, groups of two or three students will be formed and assigned to various experiments.
+You must register in Blackboard using the tab "Registration", where you can make suggestions for group mates and preferred experiments.
 We will try to satisfy your suggestions in forming the groups, choosing partners, and assigning the experiments.
 However, beware that assignment of partners/experiment is a semi-random process.
-The schedule for all of the experiments will be posted online after the first safety meeting.
+The schedule for all of the experiments will be posted online shortly after the first safety instruction.